 Another natural alternative to a popular spa treatment, microdermabrasion, is our Fango Facial Scrub.
-Created for acne-prone and skin that is easily congested, this product contains micro-exfoliating particles that smooth out rough textures without causing any tearing of the skin.
+Created for acne-prone and easily-congested skin, this product contains micro-exfoliating particles that smooth out rough textures without damaging the skin.
 The result is a resurfaced look and feel to the complexion – super soft, smooth and a more even appearance.

 The key here is to not scrub too hard.
 All it takes is a light touch to get the proper amount of exfoliation.
 Imagine the pressure you would use to apply this scrub to a fully-inflated balloon.
-Use weekly or bi-weekly and focus on part of the skin that get clogged and area where you may have dark spots for the best results.
+For best results, use weekly or bi-weekly and focus on parts of the skin that get clogged and anywhere you may have dark spots.

 Silt Scrub is another must-have.
-A cult favorite among long-time fans, Silt Scrub provides both, a gentle and effective physical, or manual, exfoliation as well as what is known as a “chemical” exfoliation (not to be confused with the chemical peels mentioned above, though there are some similarities).
+A cult favorite among long-time fans, Silt Scrub provides both, a gentle and effective physical (or manual) exfoliation, as well as a “chemical” exfoliation (not to be confused with the chemical peels mentioned above, though there are some similarities).

 The magic is in the freshwater colloidal silt, which contains natural properties that work to smooth the skin much like alpha hydroxy acids, but without the irritation.

 To top off your battle against the look of dark spots, try adding Watermelon Oil to your regimen.
-This is the perfect botanical oil to use on the skin after an exfoliation treatment.
-Hydrating without adding an oily feel to the skin, it is a good source of Vitamin E and omega fatty acids that are thought to be effective at diminishing the look of hyperpigmentation on the skin.
+This is the perfect botanical oil to use on the skin post-exfoliation.
+Hydrating without adding an oily feel to the skin, it is a good source of Vitamin E and omega fatty acids that are thought to be effective at diminishing the look of hyperpigmentation.
 And of course, don’t forget your sunscreen.
 Just because it is winter doesn’t mean it’s ok to forego the SPF.

 Note of caution, it isn’t a good idea to use all of these exfoliation products at the same time.
 Most skin doesn’t need more than two exfoliating treatments a week.
 You could work in a regimen that consisted of Aroma Peel on, say Sunday and Silt Scrub on Wednesday but you probably don’t want to do more than that.

-The other rule to follow is to not use any abrasive scrubs on skin that is overly red or sensitive.
-So, if you’ve spent some time out in frigid, windy conditions and your skin feels wind burned, severely dry or is cracking, you will want to hold off on exfoliating the skin until any redness or inflammation has subsided.
+Another other rule to follow is to avoid using abrasive scrubs on skin that is overly red or sensitive.
+So, if you’ve spent time out in frigid, windy conditions and your skin feels wind burned, severely dry or is cracking, you will want to hold off on exfoliating until any redness or inflammation has subsided.

 Which bring us to our last winter skin survival tip: Moisturize!